 After several weeks of searching, Celmins realized she needed to find a middle ground.
 "In my price range, I could get a not-so-great house in a not-so-great neighborhood.
 Or, I could get a really cute condominium with a gas range and granite countertops," she says.
 "It was something I compromised on.
 I gave up a yard for having fancy stuff in my condo."

 When it comes to renting, surprises don't require much emotional investment.
 The rent goes up?
 You can move.
 The fridge is on the fritz?
 The landlord will send someone over.
 Home ownership is a bit more hands-on.
 If the toilet breaks, it's time to start reading Yelp reviews.
 And if property taxes unexpectedly rise, it's on you to appeal or pay up.

-Of course, having the financial flexibility to cover those unexpected things is important, but don’t overlook the importance of having the mental and emotional capability of dealing with them responsibly when they arise.
+Of course, having the financial flexibility to cover those unexpected things is important, but don't overlook the importance of being mentally and emotionally capable of dealing with them responsibly when they arise.
 Everything could be peachy for months, and then three maintenance issues might spring up in the same week.
-Stress management and problem solving skills are home ownership biggies.
+Stress management and problem-solving skills are home ownership biggies.

 Depending on the home you choose and where you live, you may pay a lower mortgage than you paid for rent.
 But even if you don't, there's still the financial advantage of building equity in your home, instead of lining your landlord's pockets.

 #5 Your Lifestyle May Call for Buying Instead of Renting